-n (pl.).
-1. young people, 2. adolescents, 3. youngsters. • For Don Bosco, the term had a male only reference.
+n. pl.
+1. young adults, 2. young people, 3. youngsters. • For Don Bosco, the term had a male only reference.
 But depending on the context it was a term that might have much more attached to it.
-An example comes from the famous saying $Ho\ promesso\ a\ Dio\ che$ $fin\ l'ultimo\ mio\ respiro\ sarebbe\ stato\ per\ i\ miei\ poveri\ giovani\ (I\ have\ promised\ God\ that\ I\ will\ be\ for\ my\ poor\ boys\ until\ my\ last\ breath).$
+An example comes from the famous saying Ho promesso a Dio che fin l'ultimo mio respiro sarebbe stato per i miei poveri giovani (I have promised God that I will be for my poor boys until my last breath).

 N. Cerrato (Vi Presento Don Bosco LDC 2005) points out that Desramaut's comment that the original formulation employed poveri orfanelli rather than poveri giovani does not thus discredit the MB version (Vol 18).
 Don Bosco, he says, was almost certainly speaking Piedmontese where he would have used povri fieuj not the unusual povri orfaneij.
-Povri fieuj translates as ragazzi or giovani in Italian but carries the Piedmontese meaning of 'poor and abandoned'and probably orphaned.
+Povri fieuj translates as ragazzi or giovani in Italian but carries the Piedmontese meaning of 'poor and abandoned' and probably orphaned.

 Usage: Expect, especially in texts written by Don Bosco, to find a range of terms such as giovanetto, and/or giovanotto.
-Indeed, a range of terms that seem largely interchangeable: fanciullini, fanciulli, giovani, giovanetti, giovinetti and even orfanelli, though this latter is more precisely of the 'poor and abandoned' type.
-Opposed to these would be giovani grandicelli which, in at least one text by Don Bosco, is determined as being from 16-30 years of age. → "povero e abbandonato"
+Indeed, a range of terms that seem largely interchangeable: fanciullini, fanciullii, giovani, giovanetti, giovinetti and even orfanelli, though this latter is more precisely of the 'poor and abandoned' type.
+Opposed to these would be giovani grandicelli which, in at least one text by Don Bosco, is determined as being from 16-30 years of age.
+But today we often find a distinction between ragazzi (youngsters in general) and giovani, which refers to an older age group. → "povero e abbandonato"